Bengal Presidency: Bengal renaissance

 The Bengal renaissance refers to social reform movements during the 19th and early 20th centuries in the region of Bengal in undivided India during the period of British rule.
 Historian Nitish Sengupta describes it as having started with reformer and humanitarian Raja Ram Mohan Roy (1775–1833), and ended with Asia's first Nobel laureate Rabindranath Tagore (1861–1941).
 This flowering of religious and social reformers, scholars, and writers is described by historian David Kopf as "one of the most creative periods in Indian history".
 These movements were most prevalent in Bengali Hindu society, such as through the Brahmo Samaj.
 There was a growing cultural awakening in Bengali Muslim society, including the emergence of Mir Mosharraf Hossain as the first Muslim novelist of Bengal; Kazi Nazrul Islam as a celebrated poet who merged Bengali and Hindustani influences; Begum Rokeya and Nawab Faizunnesa as feminist educators; Kaykobad as an epic poet; and members of the Freedom of Intellect Movement.

 Bengal played a major role in the Indian independence movement and the Pakistan movement.
-The earliest organized anti-colonial groups appeared in Bengal.
+The earliest organised anti-colonial groups appeared in Bengal.
 The region produced many of the subcontinent's political leaders during the early 20th century.
 Political parties and rebel groups were formed across the region.